scoley77/Fading-Overlay-Cards/README.md

 # Fading-Overlay-Cards

-###This is a set of cards with hover-effect fading overlays.
-Change the colors, sizes, fonts, etc. with ease through the scss variables.
+<h3>This is a set of cards with hover-effect fading overlays.
+Change the colors, sizes, fonts, etc. with ease through the scss variables. </h3>

 Free to use :)